by: Zank, CEO of Bennett Data Science

-For your first hire, especially if this person will be the sole source of your analytics efforts for an extended period, find an experienced (senior) generalist with relevant experience; someone who:
+For your first hire, especially if this person will be the sole source of your analytics efforts for an extended period, find an experienced (senior) generalist with relevant experience.
+Someone who:

 - Can explain data science benefits and complexity to non-technical stakeholders

-- Has worked in your industry, or related
+- Worked in your industry, or related

 - Has experience building/deploying simple machine learning models